-At the Battle of Fontenoy in 1745, Lord Albemarle was one of the senior commanders in the columns of foot that the Duke of Cumberland led into the attack, and was wounded.
+At the Battle of Fontenoy in 1745, Lord Albemarle was one of the senior commanders of the columns of foot that the Duke of Cumberland led into the attack and was wounded.

-With the outbreak of the Jacobite rebellion in 1745, Lord Albemarle commanded the force of Dutch and British troops brought back from Flanders to join Marshal Wade’s army at Newcastle.
+With the outbreak of the Jacobite rebellion in 1745, Lord Albemarle was given command of the force of Dutch and British troops brought back from Flanders to join Marshal Wade’s army at Newcastle.

-At the Battle of Culloden on 16th April 1746 (OS), when the Duke of Cumberland led the royal army to victory over the Jacobite rebels, Lord Albemarle commanded the first line of foot.
+At the Battle of Culloden on 16th April 1746 (OS), where the Duke of Cumberland led the royal army to victory over the Jacobite rebels, Lord Albemarle commanded the first line of foot.

-After spending a year as commander-in-chief in Scotland, Lord Albemarle returned to Flanders with the Duke of Cumberland and held an important command at the Battle of Lauffeldt in 1747.
+After spending a year as commander-in-chief in Scotland, Lord Albemarle returned to Flanders with the Duke of Cumberland and held a senior command at the Battle of Lauffeldt in 1747.

-At every important event in the Duke of Cumberland’s military career between 1742 and 1748, the 2nd Earl of Albemarle was at his side.
+At every important event in the Duke of Cumberland’s military career between 1742 and 1748, Lord Albemarle was at his side.

-Until his disgrace, following his defeat at the Battle of Hastenbeck and the Convention of Kloster Zeven in 1757, the Duke of Cumberland was the supreme influence in the British Army and a leading influence in British political circles.
-The 2nd Earl of Albemarle was one of his closest friends and associates.
+Until his disgrace, following defeat at the Battle of Hastenbeck and the publicly reviled Convention of Kloster Zeven in 1757, the Duke of Cumberland was the supreme decision maker in the British Army, subject only to King George II and a leading influence in British political circles.
+Lord Albemarle was one of his closest friends and associates, if not his closest.

 On the signing of the Treaty of Aix la Chapelle in 1748, bringing the war between France and Britain to an end, King George II appointed Lord Albemarle as his ambassador to the French Court at Versailles.
 This was an important and sensitive post, involving, in addition to the diplomatic functions, the monitoring of Jacobite activity in France.

-Other honours followed for Lord Albemarle: Knight of the Garter in 1750, Groom of the Stole, a senior post among the King’s personal attendants, in 1751, and, in the same year, appointment as a Privy Councilor, the Privy Council being the most influential permanent body of advisers to the King.
+Other honours followed for Lord Albemarle: Knight of the Garter in 1750, Groom of the Stole, a senior post among the King’s personal attendants, in 1751 and, in the same year, appointment as a Privy Councillor, the Privy Council being the most influential permanent body of advisers to the King.